harsath/Asynchronous-HTTP-Framework-CPP/readme.md

 4. Checking the SSL Connection and performing a TLS Handshake with a OpenSSL's secure client (testing)

 ```
-root@shell# openssl s_client -connect localhost:4445 #By default on the source code, 4445 is the SSL port
+$ openssl s_client -connect localhost:4445 #By default on the source code, 4445 is the SSL port
 depth=0 C = DE, ST = Some-State, O = Internet Widgits Pty Ltd
 verify error:num=18:self signed certificate
 verify return:1